Hasini-ch/JournalApp-SB/README.md

-# 🧠 Journal Analytics Dashboard
+# 🧠 Personal Journal Analytics Web Application
 This project is a *Spring Boot web application* for maintaining personal journal entries and analyzing moods using *interactive visualizations*.
 It allows users to create, view, and analyze their journal entries with a clean and modern dashboard built using *Thymeleaf* and *Chart.js*.